zmadscientist/OjitoDiscoveries/README.md

 # Germany

 We discovered and dubbed Germany on Spring break during 2015 in mid March.
-Ben & Sam and I camped on a mesa top and spent two days exploring basins (that I dub seas, such as Baltic sea, Mediteranean sea, etc) and mesas that tend to look like coast lines of countries like italy, or greece and then we devolved into naming high places or mesas by other country names in Europe.
+Ben & Sam and I camped on a mesa top and spent two days exploring basins (that I dub seas, such as Baltic sea, Mediterranean sea, etc) and mesas that tend to look like coast lines of countries like Italy, or Greece and then we devolved into naming high places or mesas by other country names in Europe.
 Germany is not far from Italy and was next on our list of names when we found bones at the site.

 [Germany in situ claystone w small diagnostic piece](https://scaniverse.com/scan/fjr2besm2t3qrdyn)

 # Batwing mesa

 Batwing mesa
-is maybe on the order of Dragons back, Burro mesa and even Mammoth mesa for numbers of in situ landslid and cliff embedded bone frags.
-Most of these are indeterminant bone frags but they are very intersting.
+is maybe on the order of Dragons back, Burro mesa and even Mammoth mesa for numbers of in situ land-slid and cliff embedded bone frags.
+Most of these are indeterminant bone frags but they are very interesting.
 It should be at least exlored for a half to one day - two days to take in most of the bones.
 The name Batwing comes from the appearance fo the parentheses shapes mesas in the northern Ojito.
 They look like a kind of Bat signal hence the name.
 Batwing, for us, refers to the Western most wing.

 [Batwing Sam's Boulder limb](https://scaniverse.com/scan/h6jcie627f4a6q4e)

 # Lambda Fat mesa

-Lambda fat is near Mammoth mesa and Y mesa and has a nice assemblage of camarasaurus vertebrae, a tiny goniofolid tooth and other bits.
+Lambda fat is near Mammoth mesa and Y mesa and has a nice assemblage of camarasaurus vertebrae, a tiny goniopholid tooth and other bits.
 Nice color on the camarasaurus vertebrae - white bone in red sandstone matrix.
 This can be rescanned in a couple of hours.

 [Lambda Fat original vert find in situ](https://scaniverse.com/scan/5eiei327ftl2onsy)